Cale-Torino/Manually_Uninstalling_PHP_Required_Parameter_OpenCart_Error/README.md

 # Manually Uninstalling PHP Required Parameter OpenCart Error

-If you are running **PHP8.0** and you get errors related to `google shopping` you may not be able to uninstall the extension via the button on the Extensions form under Advertising.
+If you are running **PHP8.0** (and can't go back to PHP7.x) and you get errors related to `google shopping` you may not be able to uninstall the extension via the button on the Extensions form under Advertising.

 I got the "error undefined" alert popup error when I was trying to add a basic product...